coussej/node-opcua-logger/README.md

 * CONFIG_FILE: path to the config file (see below).
 This defaults to `./config.toml`
 * LOG_FILE: when set, the application will also log to this file instead of only to stdout.
 * LOG_FILE_DAYS: number of days to keep logfiles.
 Defaults to 10.
+* BUFFER_PATH: a directory path in which to store the buffer files.
+By default, a `./data` folder will be created in the current working directory

 ### Config file